Immigrants & Visa Holders: Your Employment Rights

 Each of these lawsuits took place in New York State.
 Each were handled at the federal level by the Equal Employment Opportunity Commission (EEOC).
 And each involved victims who were immigrant workers, visa holders, or both.

-As New York City-based employment attorneys, we at the Law Office of Christopher Q. Davis handle dozens of lawsuits involving discrimination and wage and hour violations every year.
+As New York City-based employment attorneys, we at the Working Solutions Law Firm handle dozens of lawsuits involving discrimination and wage and hour violations every year.
 In our collective experience, it’s an unfortunate reality that unscrupulous employers prey on employees who are the most vulnerable—who often have the most to lose.
 Increasingly, employment law firms across the nation are finding that working immigrants and visa holders suffer this reality every day as the disproportionate victims of workplace harassment, discrimination, and illegal wage practices.